Fur0rem/StreamGraphAnalysis/README.md

 --------------------
 - Guidelines :
 None for now, I'm focusing on having something that works first, rather than something that is perfect but with no results.
-Things I'm considering for guidelines are namespacing to work with other libraries.
 Maybe I could make it standardised like ISO C, or C99, but I'm doing weird macro magic for the genericity specified above, so I'm not sure how to do that.

 - Organisation :